mgcaret/rom4x/README.md

 ### Real //c

-Assuming you already have it burned onto a chip (I use Atmel 27C256, which hold 32K, and program with a TL866), follow the instructions [here](http://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Computers/Apple%20II/Apple%20IIc/Manuals/Apple%20IIc%20v4%20ROM%20Upgrade%20Installation.pdf).
+Assuming you already have it burned onto a chip (I use Atmel 27C256, which hold 32K, and program with a TL866), generally the instructions [here](http://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Computers/Apple%20II/Apple%20IIc/Manuals/Apple%20IIc%20v4%20ROM%20Upgrade%20Installation.pdf) are relevant.
+You won't need to cut any traces or solder a jumper unless, for some reason, you are installing this ROM in an original //c.
+Since the original //c does not have a memory card connector, I would not recommend it anyway.

 ### Emulator